SuvaShahria/ChessApp/README.md

 ![](./imgs/video.gif)

 ## Executive Summary
-Our Chess App is is full stack web application that allows users to login and play chess against each other online.
+Chess App is a full stack web application that allows users to login and play chess against each other online.

 ## Chess App User Stories
 * Users can login and play chess against each other online.